RedPillNow/polymerts-to-polymer-decorators/README.md

 	* References to the arguments defined in the original PolymerTs method body are not updated with the `this` keyword
 * Listener
 	* If an element ID is not defined in the PolymerTs listener, we're currently adding `document` as the target.
 Should be `this`?
-	* If `applyDeclarativeEventListeners` and/or `applyGestureEventListeners` is set to `false`.
-We are not updating the `ready` function
-	* If `applyDeclarativeEventListeners` and/or `applyGestureEventListeners` is set to `false` and a `ready` is not defined, we are not currently creating the `ready` function with the event listeners in it
 * Polymer 2.0 Deprecated methods and elements
 	* We don't currently change these to the Polymer 2.0 supported pattern(s)